JazzMaster/LazGFX/README.md

 	 -So you need to know how it works.

-"It does not aim to be a complete graphics solution."

-It DOES AIM, however to extend the existing (old-as-FUDGE) existing code to UNICES and make attempts and reworking and updating the code to something more recent.

 I hope it is useful..yada yada yada....YMMV.
 **Read the Licence agreement.**

 **This is a UNIT, not a program.
 See the demos provided.**

 Be mindful of the initgraph (and other) header change.